 Anyhow even though eight states have legalized marijuana for recreational or medical use employers can still screen employees for using recreational or medical marijuana.
 That’s because drug test policies in many organizations don’t need to adhere to state marijuana laws.
 Plus under the federal Controlled Substances Act marijuana is still classified as an illegal Schedule I drug.
 That means that most employers feel that they have sufficient grounds for firing or refusing to hire people who test positive for smoking weed—regardless of whatever state laws may be in place.
 Don’t believe us?
 Well a number of court rulings side employers—even in states that have legalized recreational marijuana including Colorado where a judge cited federal law in determining that an employer was within its rights to fire an employee who tested positive for cannabis even though the employee held a valid medical marijuana card from that state.
 Sure some states have passed laws that prohibit the firing of employees who fail drug screenings but have been prescribed marijuana to treat their disabilities or medical conditions.
 However, federal law still overrules state law in this matter.

 Until weed is federally legal for all adults to use for medical or recreational reasons employers can challenge state marijuana laws and win.
 It’s why, with few exceptions, American companies with drug-testing programs are not providing any accommodation to employees who use marijuana, even for those with valid prescriptions for it.

 Do you work for an employer that drug tests?
-How do you feel about the possibility that medical marijuana users can be fired because they fail a drug test?
 Have any tips on how to pass a drug test for marijuana?
 Let us know in the comments section below.